 The next challenge?
 Persuading the FDA to approve the drug after past unsuccessful trials.
 If approved, aducanumab will first be offered to individuals who had enrolled in earlier trials, and hopefully, soon available to others dealing with the problems of Alzheimer’s as well.

 For the approximately 6 million senior Americans fighting Alzheimer’s (and that figure is expected to more than double in the next three decades), together with family members who take care of them, these new findings may be life-changing, as there are currently only minimally successful symptom-management medications available.
-Even as we look forward to a promising Alzheimer’s treatment, we at Home Sweet Home In-Home Care, the Battle Creek senior services experts, are able to assist dementia patients through highly skilled, trained, and experienced caregivers who make use of innovative therapeutic approaches that focus on each person’s unique strengths and making certain each individual is living to the fullest.
+Even as we look forward to a promising Alzheimer’s treatment, we at Home Sweet Home In-Home Care, the Kalamazoo senior care experts, are able to assist dementia patients through highly skilled, trained, and experienced caregivers who make use of innovative therapeutic approaches that focus on each person’s unique strengths and making certain each individual is living to the fullest.